wongvincent/brightspace-integration/README.md

 The config file will get overwritten during the build.

+## bower-locker

+This repo uses [bower-locker](https://github.com/infusionsoft/bower-locker) to lock down its Bower.
+This ensures that any upgrades happen intentionally at a point in time where we're comfortable with the change.

+To install a new dependency or update an existing one:
+1. If you haven't already, install `bower-locker` globally using `npm install -g bower-locker`
+2. Unlock `bower.json` by running `bower-locker unlock`
+3. Make changes to `bower.json` manually or via `bower install <component>`
+4. Lock `bower.json` again by running `bower-locker lock`
+5. Inspect the diff to ensure the changes match your expectations

 ## Web Components

 This project serves as an integration point for our web components and we are using [polymer-build](https://github.com/Polymer/polymer-build) to manage common dependencies between components.

 To integrate a new web component into BSI, perform the following steps:

+1. Unlock `bower.json` by following the instructions above for `bower-locker`
-1. Reference your component as a bower dependency using the path to the repository plus a version tag (i.e. `bower install --save https://github.com/Brightspace/my-component.git#1.0.0`)
+2. Reference your component as a bower dependency using the path to the repository plus a version tag (i.e. `bower install --save https://github.com/Brightspace/my-component.git#1.0.0`)
-2. Add an HTML file (i.e. `d2l-my-component.html`) to the root of this project that references the new bower component. (i.e. `bower_components/my-component/my-component.html`)
+3. Add an HTML file (i.e. `d2l-my-component.html`) to the root of this project that references the new bower component. (i.e. `bower_components/my-component/my-component.html`)
-3. Reference the new html file from the fragments list in the `polymer-build.js`
+4. Reference the new html file from the fragments list in the `polymer-build.js`

 ## Publishing